girlscript/winter-of-contributing/Competitive_Programming/C++/Binary Trees/lca.md

 The problem can have two major approaches:

-* First method: Brute force Tree Traversal.
-This is done by storing paths from root to node 1 and root to node 2.
+* First method: **Brute force Approach.** This is done by storing paths from root to node 1 and root to node 2.
 This methods consumes O(n) time complexity.
     ### Algortihm
     1. Create two vectors.
     2. Store path from root to node 1 in vector1.